ThunderFly-aerospace/TFSLOT01/README.md

   * Less tendency to clogging (due to the absence of stagnation point)
   * Direct differential pressure sensor integration without any additional tubing

 The improved resolution on low airspeeds is the principal difference from the pitot-static tube.
-Could be explained by comparing it with the classical equation for pitot-static tube:
+This could be explained by comparing it with the classical equation for pitot-static tube:

 ![Pitot-static tube airspeed equation](https://latex.codecogs.com/png.image?\large&space;\dpi{110}v_\infty=\sqrt{\frac{2\Delta&space;p}{\rho}})